 The Board is committed to supporting the Trust by selecting trustees who have the appropriate skills and experience to meet the evolving needs of the business and can provide strong oversight and stewardship.
-Through the CGN&SC, which is comprised of independent trustees, the Board regularly reviews the size, composition, operation and skills of the Board and individual trustees.
+Through the CGN&SC, which is comprised of independent Trustees, the Board regularly reviews the size, composition, operation and skills of the Board and individual Trustees.
 The CGN&SC also reviews qualified nominees and recommends candidates for election to the Board.

 The CGN&SC and Board believe that the proposed Trustees reflect a range of complementary but different skills and experiences to support the Trust.
-The tenure of independent Trustees ranges from two to fifteen years and new appointments were made in 2017, 2018, 2019 and 2022.
+The tenure of independent Trustees ranges from three to sixteen years and new appointments of independent Trustees were made in 2017, 2018, 2019 and 2022.
 The Board believes that this is the appropriate mix of longer-term Trustees with extensive knowledge and understanding of the Trust, and newer Trustees bringing additional experience and fresh perspectives to the Board.

 Boardwalk does not have strict term limits for its Trustees.
-As a general guideline, however, Trustees are expected to serve between three and ten years, subject to favorable performance assessments, and will not be nominated for election beyond that time unless otherwise determined by the Board.
-Based on the Trust's annual performance evaluation of Trustees and careful consideration, the Board determined that Mr. Goodman continues to make a valuable contribution to the Trust and requested that he stand for re-election to the Board at the Meeting.
+As a general guideline, however, Trustees are expected to serve between three and ten years, subject to favourable performance assessments, and will not be nominated for election beyond that time unless otherwise determined by the Board.
+The Board may, however, choose not to apply such guidelines, considering factors such as contribution, performance evaluation and experience in determining whether a Trustee should remain on the Board.

-The CGN&SC and Board believe that the Trust is achieving the optimal balance of skills and experience at the Board level without the need to impose such term limits.
+The CGN&SC and Board believe that the Trust is achieving the optimal balance of skills and experience at the Board level without the need to impose such term limits at this time.